vietjovi/Udetect/README.md

 Udetect
 =======
-A tool to detect change of files, directories.
+A tool to monitor changes to your files, directories.

 INSTALL
 =======